Graduate Catalog • 2012-2013

-These goals reflect the mission of the Dietetic Internship which mirrors the mission of Cedar Crest College to educate the whole student, preparing them for success in professional and personal life.
+These goals reflect the mission of the Dietetic Internship which mirrors the mission of Cedar Crest College to educate the whole student, preparing interns for success in professional and personal life.
 The Cedar Crest College Dietetic Internship graduates should be prepared to provide community service to the citizens of Pennsylvania and the larger global community by providing evidence based nutrition services.
 Pennsylvania attracts many different groups who provide unique nutritional challenges.
-Our interns will be ready to meet those professional challenges because of the variety and depth of experiences offered within the internship rotations.
+With the addition of our distance track, interns have the opportunity to seek out unique nutritional challenges in their own communities - our interns will be ready to meet those professional challenges because of the variety and depth of experiences offered within the internship rotations.

 General Program Information